YuLab-SMU/ReactomePA/README.md

 This package provides functions for pathway analysis based on REACTOME pathway database.
 It implements enrichment analysis, gene set enrichment analysis and several functions for visualization.

+A discussion forum can be found at <https://groups.google.com/forum/#!forum/clusterprofiler>.

 ## Authors ##

 Guangchuang YU, School of Public Health, The University of Hong Kong <http://guangchuangyu.github.io>